 This project is an innovation project with participation from industrial partners and is contributing to the overall goal of sustainable shipping by proposing an improved design of the ship structures making use of extra high tensile steels.
-We focus on an electrically powered Ro-Pax ship as the target vessel and aim to reduce the weight as much as possible while keeping the structural strength, integrity and serviceability.
+We focus on reducing the weight as much as possible while keeping the structural strength, integrity and serviceability.